RosenNikolaev/Jenkins_CrashCourse/feature05/README.md

       ```
       H/5 * * * *
       ```
-# Building with a particular mvn and java version
+# Building with a particular mvn and java version using tools
+`Can be used for maven jdk and gradle `
 - Go to http://jenkins_url/configureTools/ and search for JDK installation Select your jdk version to be automatically installed, or pick a custom installation method
 <br>